- 1-1/2 cups butter, softened

 - In a large bowl, cream the butter, shortening and sugars until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in orange juice concentrate and vanilla.

-- On a lightly floured surface, roll out dough to 1/4-in. thickness.
+- Preheat oven to 350°.
+On a lightly floured surface, roll out dough to 1/4-in. thickness.
 Cut with a 4-in. star-shaped cookie cutter dipped in flour.
 Place 1 in. apart on ungreased baking sheets.
-Bake at 350° for 7-8 minutes or until edges are firm.
+Bake 7-8 minutes or until edges are firm.
 Remove to wire racks to cool.